monopole/volley/README.md

 $V_BIN/namespace --v23.namespace.root '/104.197.96.113:3389' glob -l '*'
 ```

-Start the service - it will load itself into the public mount table at 104.blah.blah
+Start the service - it is hardcoded to load itself into the public
+mount table at 104.blah.blah:blah (from above)

 ```
 $V_TUT/bin/server &
 TUT_PID_SERVER=$!